Fengli-Su/cse2122/lecture/installing-software.markdown

 <iframe src="http://player.vimeo.com/video/21522534?title=0&byline=0&portrait=0" width="600" height="450" frameborder="0"></iframe>

 ## Visual Studio Express
+HOW TO RUN A PROGRAM USING VISUAL STUDIO.
 [Go to this webpage](http://www.microsoft.com/express/Downloads/#2010-Visual-CPP), then click "Express Edition (Express for Desktop)" and click Install Now, then "launch" the file that begins downloading.